-“A lot of people sort of see that as a burden, but using things like password managers with strong encryption, there are a ton of options out there,” Stein said.
+Stein says it’s also important to use strong passwords and to not recycle them: “A lot of people sort of see that as a burden, but using things like password managers with strong encryption.
+There are a ton of options out there,” he said.

-He said you should also use multi-use factor authentication whenever you can, use strong anti-virus applications and back up your data.
+Stien also recommends you use multi-use factor authentication whenever you can, use strong anti-virus applications, and back up your data.

 “Make sure that you have total control over all of your IT assets.
 Make sure that you have the ability to remotely monitor your systems, make sure you have the ability to remotely wipe them in the event they’re stolen,” Stein said.